tcarlton2000/youtube-dl-manager/README.md

 # Youtube Download Manager
-This application is a API (and soon to be UI) wrapper around the youtube-dl app.
+This application is a API and UI wrapper around the youtube-dl app.

 ## Installation
 Coming Soon